-Charlotte Knobloch [German]: Da gibt’s viele Sachen, die man lieben kann…
+Charlotte Knobloch [IN GERMAN]: Da gibt’s viele Sachen, die man lieben kann …

 Monika Müller-Kroll: This is Charlotte Knobloch, the former president of the Central Council of Jews in Germany.
 She says there are many things to love about this country.

-Charlotte Knobloch [German]: Da gibt’s...zum Beispiel die klassischen Tugenden wie Pünktlichkeit, wie Disziplin, wie Gründlichkeit und auch in den letzten Jahrzehnten die entspannte Weitläufigkeit.
+Charlotte Knobloch [IN GERMAN]: Da gibt’s ... zum Beispiel die klassischen Tugenden wie Pünktlichkeit, wie Disziplin, wie Gründlichkeit und auch in den letzten Jahrzehnten die entspannte Weitläufigkeit.
 Das ist ein Deutschland, das die Welt auch anerkennt, diese Art und Weise, dass Deutschland sich darstellt.

 Sylvia Cunningham: But of course, it wasn’t always this way.
 Charlotte Knobloch lived through the Holocaust.
 She survived those years of persecution hidden on a farm in Bavaria.
 Today she still lives in Germany.
 She says she’s proud of how far the country has come.